This time those tours were supposed to be more difficult.

 Priečne sedlo, August 4

 The ascent to Priečne sedlo (“Transverse saddle”) demanded some preparation and research beforehand and was therefore not an ad-hoc tour as opposed to the great majority of my other tours.

 I already hiked parts of the circular tour in June, namely the part between Starý Smokovec (1010 meters), the Zamkovského chata (1475 meters) and the Téryho chata (2015 meters) refuges (green marked trail).

 So I had somewhat an idea about my personal expenditure of time for this distance (which constitutes about one third of the tour), as well as my level of fatigue before starting the actual climb.

-When you have the scarp slope in front of you eventually after crossing the Malá studená dolina (I needed about one hour from the Téryho chata to the foot of Priečne sedlo), you are glad you had done this preliminary work.
+As soon as you have the scarp slope with its chains and metal steps in front of you after crossing Malá studená dolina (I needed about one hour from the Téryho chata to the foot of Priečne sedlo) you are glad you had done this preliminary work.

 The difference between the time stamps of my first and my last photo at the via ferrata was hence just about twenty minutes to my surprise.

 Time consuming (yet not technical) was my hike back to Starý Smokovec through Veĺká studená dolina (“Big cold valley”) though, including short breaks at the refuges Zbojnícka chata (“Robber’s cottage”, 1960 meters) and Rainerova chata (1301 meters).

 The whole tour summed up eventually to ten hours, and I think I earned my beer at the hotel bar in Poprad on this day.